 - Kenneth L. Piest Scholars Fund in Ophthalmic Plastic and Reconstructive Surgery.
 An endowment established to honor local ophthalmologist, Dr. Kenneth L. Piest, by providing support for resident projects in the UTHSCSA Department of Ophthalmology in the area of ophthalmic plastic and reconstructive surgery.
 Funds are expended at the discretion of the Chair of the Department of Ophthalmology to promote resident education and research in this area.
 Dr. Piest was on the full-time faculty in the UTHSCSA Department of Ophthalmology until starting his solo, private practice in 1995.
 He remained part of our program as clinical part-time faculty until his death in 2007.

 - Pediatric Ophthalmology Endowment.
-An endowment established to support research, equipment, and other pediatric ophthalmology needs at the discretion of the Chair of the Department of Ophthalmology.
+This endowment was established to support research, equipment, and other pediatric ophthalmology needs at the discretion of the Chair of the Department of Ophthalmology.

 - The Dr. J. Alexander and Dr. Wichard A. J. van Heuven Endowed Professorship in Ophthalmology.
 A permanent endowment established to honor Dr. Wichard A. J. van Heuven for his 25 years of leadership of our department (1980-2005).
 It was also named for Dr. J. Alexander van Heuven, his father, who had a profound and lasting influence on the career of his son.
 Dr. J. Alexander van Heuven himself was also an academic ophthalmologist--first as a professor at Donder's Eye Institute in Utrecht, Netherlands and later, as a Clinical Professor at Yale University.